Updated: September 1, 2023

-When people think of Tennessee, they think Nashville, good ole’ twang and the city that strums guitars and heartstrings until the early hours of the morning.
+When people think of Tennessee, they think Nashville, good ole’ twang and a city that strums guitars and heartstrings until the early hours of the morning.
 But as all Tennessee locals know, there is so much more to the state than Music City.
 Similarly, there is so much more to running a small business than meets the eye.
 As the owner of your own small business, you’re in charge of everything from opening shop to handling every crisis to paying your employees.
 We can’t help you with most of your day-to-day duties.
 What we can help you with is what we do best: payroll taxes.
 And even though Tennessee has no state income tax, you still have to worry about federal income tax as well as unemployment insurance.

-We designed a nifty payroll calculator just for small business owners like you. ll you have to do is enter wage and W-4 information for each employee, and the calculator will do the rest.
+We designed a nifty payroll calculator just for small business owners like you.
+All you have to do is enter wage and W-4 information for each employee, and the calculator will do the rest.

 First of all, let’s give Uncle Sam his due.
 Here’s a quick rundown of the components that go into federal tax withholdings.
 For a more detailed explanation on all of the steps below, head on over to our comprehensive step-by-step guide.